web-infra-dev/rsbuild/packages/document/docs/en/plugins/dev/index.md

 - Modify and compile file modules.
 - Deploy your application.

-Rsbuild can use webpack or Rspack as the bundler, expose unified Node.js API, and integrate into different frameworks.
+Rsbuild can use Rspack as the bundler, expose unified Node.js API, and integrate into different frameworks.
 Users can painlessly switch between bundlers.

 ## Write a plugin